LaurentTardif/bibliography/devops/chocolatey/src/site/markdown/Chocolatey.md

 ## How do I set up shims for applications that have a GUI?

-If you don't want to see a hanging window when you open an application from the command line that was set up with Chocolatey, you want to create a file next to the executable that is named exactly the same (case sensitive) with .gui suffixed on the end.
+If you don't want to see a hanging window when you open an application from the command-line that was set up with Chocolatey, you want to create a file next to the executable that is named exactly the same (case sensitive) with .gui suffixed on the end.

 Example: In the case of Bob.exe you would create a file named Bob.exe.gui and that file would be set up as a GUI application so the window will call it and then move on without waiting for it to finish.
 Again, bob.exe.gui would not work because it doesn't have the correct casing.

 ## Build Your Package

-Open a command line in the directory where the nuspec is and type choco pack.
+Open a command-line in the directory where the nuspec is and type choco pack.
 That's it.

 ## Testing Your Package